xieyulai/rnn_multimode_fibers/README.md

 # Numerical Simulation and RNN Prediction Project

-## 0. Acknowledgements
+## 0. Acknowledgement and Purpose
 This project is based on https://github.com/ugurtegin/MMF_RNN_Reuse.

 - We use the numerical simulation code from the repository to generate the data.
 - We use the RNN code from the repository to train the RNN models.
-- We reproduce the RNN's results for comparsing with our method (https://github.com/xieyulai/query-based-prediction-for-multimode-fibers).
+- We reproduce the RNN's results for comparing them with our method (https://github.com/xieyulai/query-based-prediction-for-multimode-fibers).

 ## 1. Procedure
 1. **Data Generation (0)**